Dr Emma Coffield

 Newcastle upon Tyne, Tyne and Wear, UK NE1 7RU

-I joined Media, Culture, Heritage (MCH) in 2016 as an Early Career Academic Fellow having previously worked in the department as a Teaching Fellow (2015), Research Assistant and Teaching Associate (2014) and Graduate Teaching Assistant (2012).
-I now lead the MA in Art Museum and Gallery Studies (for more please see the 'teaching' tab above) with specialisms in exhibition histories, art curation, art education, and the social, cultural and organizational construction of artworks, art practice and art history.
+I joined Media, Culture, Heritage (MCH) in 2016 as an Academic Fellow having previously worked in the department as a Teaching Fellow (2015), Research Assistant and Teaching Associate (2014) and Graduate Teaching Assistant (2012).
+I now lead the MA in Art Museum and Gallery Studies (for more please see the 'teaching' tab above) with specialisms in exhibition histories, art curation, art education, and the social, cultural and organizational construction of artworks, creative practice and art history.

 Prior to joining MCH I worked in as an English Language teacher (in Newcastle and Madrid) and for a number of theatres, art museums, galleries and festivals in the UK, including the Glasgow International Festival of Visual Art (GI), the Centre for Contemporary Art (CCA), Durham Art Gallery, the Gallery of Modern Art (GoMA) and the Theatre Royal (Glasgow).

 Roles and responsibilities

 I co-convene the Cultural Significance of Place research group with my colleagues Prof. Chris Whitehead and Dr Jo Hicks (https://csopnu.wordpress.com/about/).
 If you would like to be added to the mailing list or have any suggestions for events, themes or speakers please get in touch with one of us.